joken-elixir/joken/guides/configuration.md

 ## Module approach

-In Joken 2.0 you can enpasulate all your token logic in a module with `Joken.Config`.
+In Joken 2.0 you can encapsulate all your token logic in a module with `Joken.Config`.
 You do that like this:

 ``` elixir
 defmodule MyAppToken do